leogachimu/Practice/README_king_county.md

 ### Data Understanding and Cleaning
 I explored the datasets to understand their schema, size, data types, and examine the presence of invalid or inconsistent data such as missing values, duplicates, placeholders, and outliers.

-### Data Transformation
-I transformed the data into DataFrames using the Pandas library in Python and performed different transformations and analyses to suit.

-### Feature Engineering
-Based on the avaliable variables, I engineered new variables that would better suit my analysis and modelling.

 ### Data Analysis
-I analyzed the relationship between the most influential predictor variables and price, which is the response variable.
+I analyzed the relationship between the continuous and categorical predictor variables and pump condition, which is the response variable.

-### Hypothesis Testing
-I tested the statistical significance of the various findings from my analysis.

-### Multiple Regression Modelling
-I built the best-fitting model for inferring the relationship between predictor variables and the response variable.

 ### Data Visualization
-I used various visualization methods such as bar plots, histograms, and scatter plots to display my findings and facilitate interpretation.
+I used various visualization methods such as bar plots, histograms, scatter plots, and Folium maps to display descriptive statistics and facilitate interpretation.

-### Data Interpretation
-I interpreted the various findings and visualizations to build a recommendation for a real estate agency.
+### Machine Learning Modelling
+I built different machine learning models and evaluated their performance to pick the best based on performance scores and whether it was fitting the data appropriately (without underfitting or overfitting).

 ## THE FINDINGS
 ### 1. The relationship between weather season and sales performance